 Search is pretty straightforward: you can search for transaction names, memos, and categories.
-When you search, your Reports and Trends will automatically adjust to show the results.
+When you search, your spending graphs and trends will automatically adjust to show the results.
 You can also search and then export the selected transactions.

 Searching by date